RUSHES02/Project-Ecommerce-Website-FrontEnd/README.md

 # Project--Ecommerce-Website-FrontEnd-

-It is a basic ecommerce website basically build using HTML , CSS, JavaScript and Bootstrap.
-Front-End Development is used.
+It is a basic ecommerce website basically build using Front-End Development.
+Technologies Used : HTML, CSS , JAVASCRIPT, BOOTSRAP.